awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 ## Endpoints Must Match the Certificate Type<a name="certificate-endpoints"></a>

-Your AWS IoT and AWS IoT Greengrass endpoints must correspond with the certificate type of your root CA\.
+Your AWS IoT and AWS IoT Greengrass endpoints must correspond to the certificate type of your root CA\.
 For example, if you're using an Amazon Trust Services \(ATS\) certificate \(preferred\), the `coreThing.iotHost` and `coreThing.ggHost` properties must include the `ats` segment \(for example, `abcde1234uwxyz-ats.iot.us-west-2.amazonaws.com`\)\.

-If you're using a legacy endpoint, either create an ATS endpoint and download an appropriate certificate \(preferred\) or make sure that your endpoints correspond with your certificate\.
+If you're using a legacy endpoint, either create an ATS endpoint and download an appropriate certificate \(preferred\) or make sure that your endpoints correspond to your certificate\.
 For more information, see the [Server Authentication in AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html) documentation\.

-You can find your AWS IoT endpoint in the AWS IoT console under **Settings**, or by running the [https://docs.aws.amazon.com/cli/latest/reference/iot/describe-endpoint.html](https://docs.aws.amazon.com/cli/latest/reference/iot/describe-endpoint.html) CLI command with the appropriate `--endpoint-type` parameter\.
+You can find your AWS IoT endpoint in the AWS IoT Core console under **Settings**, or by running the [https://docs.aws.amazon.com/cli/latest/reference/iot/describe-endpoint.html](https://docs.aws.amazon.com/cli/latest/reference/iot/describe-endpoint.html) CLI command with the appropriate `--endpoint-type` parameter\.
 For example:
-+ To return an ATS signed data endpoint, run `aws iot describe-endpoint --endpoint-type iot:Data-ATS`
++ To return an ATS signed data endpoint, run `aws iot describe-endpoint --endpoint-type iot:Data-ATS`\.
-+ To return a VeriSign signed data endpoint \(legacy\), run `aws iot describe-endpoint --endpoint-type iot:Data`
++ To return a VeriSign signed data endpoint \(legacy\), run `aws iot describe-endpoint --endpoint-type iot:Data`\.

 Your AWS IoT Greengrass endpoint is your `iotHost` endpoint with the host prefix replaced by *greengrass* \(for example, `greengrass-ats.iot.region.amazonaws.com`\)\.
 This uses the same region as `iotHost`\.

 If your endpoints and certificate do not match, authentication attempts between AWS IoT and AWS IoT Greengrass fail\.

-## Connect on Port 443 or through a Network Proxy<a name="alpn-network-proxy"></a>
+## Connect on Port 443 or Through a Network Proxy<a name="alpn-network-proxy"></a>

-This feature is available for AWS IoT Greengrass Core v1\.7\.0 only\.
+This feature is available for AWS IoT Greengrass Core v1\.7 only\.

 AWS IoT Greengrass communicates with AWS IoT using the MQTT messaging protocol with TLS client authentication\.
 By convention, MQTT over TLS uses port 8883\.
 However, as a security measure, restrictive environments might limit inbound and outbound traffic to a small range of TCP ports\.
-For example, a corporate firewall might open port 443 for HTTPS traffic but close other ports that are used for less common protocols, such as port 8883 for MQTT traffic\.
+For example, a corporate firewall might open port 443 for HTTPS traffic, but close other ports that are used for less common protocols, such as port 8883 for MQTT traffic\.
 Other restrictive environments might require all traffic to go through an HTTP proxy before connecting to the internet\.

+**Note**
+AWS IoT Greengrass sends HTTPS traffic over port 8443, and requires port 8443 to remain open even if MQTT traffic is configured to send over port 443 instead of the default port 8883\.

 To enable communication in these scenarios, AWS IoT Greengrass allows the following configurations:
 + **MQTT with TLS client authentication on port 443**\.
 If your network allows connections to port 443, you can configure the core to use port 443 for MQTT traffic instead of the default port 8883\.
 This can be a direct connection to port 443 or a connection through a network proxy server\.